mattermost/docs/source/guides/community.rst

 Testing our documentation:
 ------------------------------------------------

-One “trick” to use to review content is to ask: “How would Agent Coulson explain this concept to Thor?
-[1]”
+One technique to use to review content is to ask: “How would Agent Coulson explain this concept to Thor?”
+[1]

 Agent Coulson takes complex ideas and explains them simply and effectively.
 Thor isn’t from earth, so we have to filter out ideas that are culturally specific-–fiddles, baseball, wedding rings, etc.--and that makes things easy-to-translate.

 As a communications company, clarity matters.
-If you see content that doesn't speak in the "Voice of Mattermost", we’d gladly take bugs and pull requests.
+If you see content that doesn't speak in the "Voice of Mattermost", we’d gladly accept issue reports and pull requests.

+[1] This example relies on knowledge of the 2012 movie "Avengers", which we consider a "global" reference, not a culture-specific reference, since it achieved `record-breaking sales <https://en.wikipedia.org/wiki/The_Avengers_(2012_film)>`_ around the world--in the United States, Mexico, Brazil, Ecuador, Bolivia, Taiwan, the Philippines, Hong Kong, the United Arab Emirates, Argentina, Peru and Central America, among other regions.